 When was the last time you really challenged yourself?
 When was the last time you looked back on a day’s worth of accomplishments and felt overcome with pride?

 The Lares Trek takes students through the high Andes near Peru’s Sacred Valley.
-The mountain peaks and river views provide the perfect atmosphere for students to reflect on the service work they’ve completed and an ideal situation to solidify their bonds with one another.
-The trek provides an incredible blend of rigorous challenge and serene relaxation to help students immerse themselves completely in the timeless scenery.
+The mountain peaks and river views provide the perfect atmosphere for students to reflect on the service work they’ve completed while volunteering in Peru and an ideal situation to solidify their bonds with one another.
+Hiking the Lares Trail provides an incredible blend of rigorous challenge and serene relaxation to help students immerse themselves completely in the timeless scenery.